Sarasota Vacation Rental Management

 Observed Airbnb host fee

-Average effective host-fee drag inside the current Seascape operating set.
+Average effective host-fee cost inside the current Seascape operating set.

 2.9%